cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ConnectorType.md

 # ConnectorType

 The type of the connector that will be used to communicate with the device.
-CDO can communicate with your device using either a Cloud Connector (CDG) or a Secure Device Connector (SDC).
+SCC can communicate with your device using either a Cloud Connector (CDG) or a Secure Device Connector (SDC).

 ## Properties